bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation_comprehensive_guide.md

 ## Early BitNodes

-If you want to try a different gameplay, BitNode 2 is a good choice.
+If you want to try different gameplay, BitNode 2 is a good choice.
 Gang is simple and useful in most BitNodes.

 BitNode 5 is another good choice.
 Intelligence boosts many things, and it's permanent.
 Free access to Formulas APIs is very nice.
 A buff to hacking-related multipliers is useful in all BitNodes.